kbredies/gratopy/doc/source/getting_started.rst

 Once the geometry has been defined via the **projectionsetting**, forward and backprojections can be used just like for the Radon transform in the first example.
 Note that the automatism of gratopy chooses **image_width** = 57.46 (cm).
 When looking at the corresponding plot via :class:`gratopy.ProjectionSettings.show_geometry`, the **image_width** is such that the entirety of an object inside the blue circle (with diameter 57.46) is exactly captured by each projection, and thus, the area represented by the image corresponds to the yellow rectangle and blue circle which is the smallest rectangle to capture the entire object.
-On the other hand, the outer red circle illustrates the diameter of the largest object entirely containing the image.
+On the other hand, the outer red circle illustrates the diameter of the smallest circular object entirely containing the image.

 .. image:: graphics/figure-1.png
     :width: 5000
     :align: center

-Plot produced by :class:`gratopy.ProjectionSettings.show_geometry` for the fanbeam setting with automatic and manually chosen **image_width**.
+Plot produced by :class:`gratopy.ProjectionSettings.show_geometry` for the fanbeam setting with automatic and manually chosen **image_width**, both for projection from 45°.

 Further examples can be found in the source files of the :ref:`test-examples`.